Published by Carl Hedinger. Last Updated on August 19, 2023.

 Today, the park borders Raleigh-Durham International Airport, I-40, and US Highway 70.
 And considering its busy surroundings, the only noise you’ll find at Umstead will be nearby airplanes and the occasional sound of cars at points on a few of the trails.

-Folks who love horseback riding can enjoy 13 miles of bridle trails, with check-in at the Visitor Center required first.
-Mountain biking is another fun way to enjoy this park, following the same path as the bridle trails.
+- Folks who love horseback riding can enjoy 13 miles of bridle trails, with check-in at the Visitor Center required first.
+Mountain biking is another fun way to enjoy this park, following similar paths as the bridle trails.

-Multiple camping options can be found in the park, with primitive camping available year-round and group and tent campers open from April through October.
+- There are multiple camping options in the park, with primitive camping available year-round and group and tent campers open from April through October.

 Umstead State Park Trails